BalazsNyiro/erlango/README.md

 ## HALL OF FAME
-  For the Erlang education:
+###  For the Erlang education:
-   - Melinda Toth (ELTE)
+   - Melinda Tóth (ELTE)
    - Zsolt Laky
    - Robert Virding (special education in OTP Bank, Budapest)

-  For my friends in ERFI - we worked and enjoyed Erlang together:
+###  For my friends in ERFI - we worked and enjoyed Erlang together:
    - Ferenc Böröczki   (who was able to arrive with his bike in the coldest rain - and completely updated the team's daily codes during the nights :-)
    - György Báló       (whose knowledge about the bank-system was incredible)
    - Márkó Kitjonics   (who asked the best programming questions)
    - Valentin Bujdosó  (who is a brilliant and kind man)
-   - Attila Faragó     (who was a kind man behind the hard surface)
+   - Attila Faragó     (who was a good friend behind the hard surface)
    - Zoltán Uramecz    (who was a Commodore 64 fan, like me)

    - Péter Krekács     (who had the biggest wisdom and peace)